dnhkng/MiSTer-PCB/README.md

 ![order_top](Images/case3.jpg)
 ![order_top](Images/case5.jpg)

 Once the assemlby is done, you can either use a OTG Hub, and connect the hub to the Arduino, or you can also make a short USB Micro cable to keep things tidy.
+I used a black marker to 'paint' the SDRAM module PCB black, and make everything look more professional.